vasilakisfil/Introspected-REST/README.md

 ### 12.2.
 Linked Data and Semantic Web
-Linked data and semantic web has been trying to solve the problem of mutual understandment between machines many years now.
+Linked data and semantic web has been trying to solve the problem of mutual understanding between machines many years now.
-Using a pre-defined vocubulary, machines can determine the type of a resource, like if it's a person, an employee, an athlete or even the types of each attribute of a resource, like a name, an email etc.
+Using a pre-defined vocabulary, machines can determine the type of a resource, like if it's a person, an employee, an athlete or even the types of each attribute of a resource, like a name, an email etc.
 It is a step close to have self-descriptive APIs that machines can understand and process.